Michalis17/my-date-picker-test/README.md

 ## Overview
 This component is a simple date picker where the user can switch between light and dark moode.
+This fucntional react component was created using the [React Date Picker](https://www.npmjs.com/package/react-datepicker?activeTab=readme).

+This functional date picker component has the following props:
+minDiff: This is the minimum difference between check-in and checkout dates.
+It accepts a number value in days.
+disableMinDiff: This disables the minimum difference between check-in and checkout dates.
+It accepts a boolean value.
+darkMode: This mounts the component in dark or light mode and accepts a boolean value.
+The user can still switch between the modes.

 ## Storybook testing
 The component has been configured to work with storybook.
 There is 3 stories for the component.